-This eventually led to a changing of the rules that was supposed to both level the playing field and make things easier.
-That never happened.
+This eventually led to changing the rules that were supposed to both level the playing field and make things easier.

 Baseball Rookie Cards vs. 1st Year Prospect

-Before the 2006 baseball season, the MLBPA announced some changes that were meant to make defining rookie cards easier.
-Both Topps and Upper Deck were on board but, honestly, things just got more confusing and a window for a new breed of pre-rookies opened.
+Before the 2006 baseball season, the MLBPA announced some changes to make defining rookie cards easier.
+Both Topps and Upper Deck were on board, but, honestly, things just got more confusing and a window for a new breed of pre-rookies opened.